 The Republican Party has lost its way because of one issue, abortion.

-The Ivy League, Republican in name only, so-called moderate Republicans who are truly liberal Republicans, Do not like the social issue of abortion and other social issues like family values and morality and all that, having a role in the party platform.
+The Ivy League, Republican in name only, so-called moderate Republicans who are truly liberal Republicans, do not like the social issue of abortion and other social issues like family values and morality and all that, having a role in the party platform.

-That's it's as simple as that.
+It's as simple as that.

 They didn't like it when Reagan ran the show and was winning big landslides.